drocheam/optrace/docs/source/usage/elements.rst

 Image Parameter
 ##################################

-Alternatively to a uniformly emitting area, there is a way to provide light distributions (modelled by images).
+Alternatively to a uniformly emitting area, there is a way to provide light distributions modelled by images.

-This emitting surface needs to be a :class:`ScalarImage <optrace.tracer.image.scalar_image.ScalarImage>` or :class:`RGBImage <optrace.tracer.image.rgb_image.RGBImage>` object.
+This emitting surface needs to be a :class:`ScalarImage <optrace.tracer.image.scalar_image.ScalarImage>`, :class:`GrayscaleImage <optrace.tracer.image.grayscale_image.GrayscaleImage>`,
+or :class:`RGBImage <optrace.tracer.image.rgb_image.RGBImage>` object.
 A :class:`RectangularSurface <optrace.tracer.geometry.surface.rectangular_surface.RectangularSurface>`
 emitting this image will be created automatically.
 Its size will be equal to the side lengths of the image.

+Examples:

 .. testcode::